OliverOakley/project_two/README.md

 ### Service 2 Tests:

+There is only one test for Service 2:
+1. An assert test that tests that the page loads.

 The test report is as follows:

 ![service2cov](https://i.gyazo.com/b7219c396621e3bde64b7c303a482742.png)

 ### Service 3 Tests:

+There is only one test for Service 3:
+1. An assert test that tests that the page loads.

 The test report is as follows:

 ![service3cov](https://i.gyazo.com/59663c1644a2dbb09920db8aa70106dd.png)

 ### Service 4 Tests:

+There is only one test for Service 4:
+1. A mock test that tests the get requests for the service4 page using patch.

 The test report is as follows: